Politics A Level

 LEARNING AND SKILLS

-Home works tend to involve timed essays under exam conditions.
+Independent study often involves completing timed essays under exam conditions.
 Lessons will include both teacher information exchanges with students and students discovering information via debate and task-based sessions.
-The course has to accommodate contemporary events.
-Therefore newspaper articles and videos are prominent resources.

 EXAMINATION AND ASSESSMENT